arnor-sigurdsson/EIR/README.md

-SNP-PRED
+EIR
 ==============================

- Supervised modelling on SNP data.
+Supervised modelling on genotype and tabular data.